OPEN ALL DAY FRIDAYS 09.00 – 17.00

 Our beers are available for collection from our brewery here in Gasques.
 You can “click and collect” by ordering and reserving your beer above, and pay cash or cheque upon collection, or just call in to purchase.
-We are open Tuesday mornings from 09:00 to 12:00 and Friday afternoons from 14:00 to 17:00.
-Alternatively, feel free to message us to book an appointment to suit you.
+We are open all day Friday 09:00 to 19:00.
+Alternatively, feel free to message us to book a time to suit you.
 We look forward to seeing you.